distbit0/distbit.xyz/_posts/2023-06-15-agent-memory-optimisation.md

 The agent may need to carry out several attempts/iterations before it finds a representation of a new idea which is reliably understood by a blank instance of itself.

-This is a strategy for agi memory
+This is a strategy for agi-memory

 If you found this interesting, have feedback or are working on something related, let's chat: [twitter (@distbit0)](https://twitter.com/distbit0) or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)